 Prevalence of malnutrition (weight for height >+2 or <-2 standard deviation from the median of the WHO Child Growth Standards) for children aged 4 by type (wasting and overweight) and prevalence of underweight, overweight, and obesity for children aged 4 to 5 years using BMI classifications

 Prevalence of malnutrition based on WHO Child Growth Standards is reported under the WHO Child Growth Standards series.
-Prevalence of malnutrition based on BMI classification data is reported under the BMI classifcations series.
+This is an estimate of the proportion of the population whose habitual food consumption does not provide the dietary energy levels that are required to maintain a normal active and healthy life.
+It is expressed as a percentage.
+Prevalence of malnutrition based on Body Mass Index (BMI) classification data is reported under the BMI classifcations series.

 England, Scotland, Wales, Northern Ireland